M3SOulu/TrendMining/README.md

 - Set-up environment variables => work directory, path to GetOldTweets-java-master folder, StackOverflow API key & Scopus API key
 - Execute the file line by line (shortcut CTRL+Enter)

+   If you are using IT center computers, you can alternatively run ClassRoomSpecificSettings.r to create local directories for libraries, and data, to solve the network drive problems.
+Remember to change the API keys to the ones you have created for the sources.

 2. Input - Pull out data from different sources

    2.1.
 Open file GetScopusData.R and execute line by line fashion.
 Note in first run you need to uncomment early lines and install packages